-More often than once, I am asked how to migrate to SharePoint from existing File Shares.
+More often than once, I am asked how to migrate Shared drive to Sharepoint or Office 365.
 You know, that lettered drive dreaded by everyone in the organization.

-SharePoint 2010 and soon 2013 offer many new features to help manage documents.
+SharePoint 2010, 2013 and Office 365 offer many new features to help manage documents.
 You can tag your document and search for it later on by any of the tags.
 There is also workflows, versioning and many other features I won’t mention here.

 So you are using file shares…